asleepinglion/ng6-cli/readme.md

 ##What's Next?

-Please take a look at the [Development Change log](changelog.md) to see what we've been working on and the changes we've made.
+Please take a look at the [Development Changelog](changelog.md) to see what we've been working on and the changes we've made.
 Here are a few things we are planning or thinking about for future.

 - Improved Documentation
 - Class & Method JSDocs